MicrosoftDocs/azure-docs/articles/azure-supportability/resource-manager-core-quotas-request.md

 ## Quota increase using the **Help +Support** blade

-Follow the instruction below to create a support request via Azure's 'Help + Support' blade available in the Azure Portal.
+Follow the instructions below to create a support request via Azure's 'Help + Support' blade available in the Azure Portal.

 1. From https://portal.azure.com, select **Help + Support**.